haroonawanofficial/Fulcrum/Readme.md

 | **Stealth & Evasion** | **Firewall DPI bypass**, log flooding, covert channels | Noisy, obvious attacks | Varies; often not a primary focus |
 | **Usability** | **Interactive chat** with guided help | Complex CLI with multiple modes | Often complex, disjointed CLI arguments |

-**In short: Fulcrum isn't just another protocol attacker.
-It's a unified command center for total network dominance, seamlessly integrating the deep L2 exploitation of Yersinia with the post-exploitation power of frameworks like Metasploit.**
+**Fulcrum a unified command center for total network dominance, seamlessly integrating the deep L2 exploitation of Yersinia with the post-exploitation power of frameworks like Metasploit.**

 ## ⚠️ Disclaimer

-**I take zero responsibility, it was a challeneged and we fucked every FW/Router in the world.
-Lan- Fulcrum is intended for authorized security testing and educational purposes only.
+**I take zero responsibility, it was a challeneged and it looks like I killed everyone FW/Router in the world.
+Fulcrum is intended for authorized security testing and educational purposes only.
 Any use of this tool against a network without explicit, prior permission is strictly prohibited.
 The user assumes all responsibility for their actions.**

 ## 📦 Installation